-NOTE 9 - TRANSACTIONS WITH RELATED ENTITIES
+NOTE 10 - TRANSACTIONS WITH RELATED ENTITIES

-There are certain administrative costs of the Foundation that are paid by the MiraCosta Community College District (the District) in accordance with the Master Agreement by and between the District and MiraCosta College Foundation that provides that the District will pay staff salaries in exchange for the Foundation raising funds to support and enhance the mission of the College.
-These costs include 50 percent of the salaries of the executive director and administrative assistant, use of facilities, and use of District services.
-Management has estimated the total cost for the year ended June 30, 2014, to be approximately \$115,000.
+There are certain administrative costs of the Foundation that are paid by the MiraCosta Community College District (the District) in accordance with a Memorandum of Understanding between the District and MiraCosta College Foundation that provides that the District will pay for 50 percent of the Executive Director's salary in exchange for the Foundation stewarding gift assets on behalf of the College and for assisting with the College's fundraising efforts.
+These costs include 50 percent of the Executive Director's salary and use of District services.
+Management has estimated the total cost for the year ended June 30, 2015, to be approximately \$105,000.

-NOTE 10 - TRANSFERS BETWEEN FUNDS
+NOTE 11 - TRANSFERS BETWEEN FUNDS

-During the year ended June 30, 2014, various transfers were performed as follows: (1) administrative fee expenses from various contributions were transferred to the unrestricted fund for operating expenses, and (2) management reviewed the original donor instructions and determined some donations had been classified incorrectly.
+During the year ended June 30, 2015, various transfers were performed as follows: (1) administrative fee expenses from various contributions were transferred to the unrestricted fund for operating expenses, and (2) management reviewed the original donor instructions and determined some donations had been classified incorrectly.

-NOTE 11 - SUBSEQUENT EVENTS
+NOTE 12 - SUBSEQUENT EVENTS

-The Foundation's management has evaluated events or transactions that may occur for potential recognition or disclosure in the financial statements from the balance sheet date through January 30, 2015, which is the date the financial statements were available to be issued.
+The Foundation's management has evaluated events or transactions that may occur for potential recognition or disclosure in the financial statements through February 3, 2016, which is the date the financial statements were available to be issued.
 Management has determined that there were no subsequent events or transactions that would have a material impact on the current year financial statements.